On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Global Carbon Analysis

 \subsection{Periodicity Analysis}

-Apart from their hourly variations, the carbon intensity of a region's grid also exhibits periodicity at longer time scales.
+Apart from the hourly variations, the carbon-intensity of a region also exhibits periodicity at longer time scales.
 Intuitively, the electricity demand of a grid follows a diurnal pattern across days and nights.
-Since generation must match demand, the mix of sources used to meet that time varying demand follows similar daily patterns, which in turn influences the resulting carbon intensity.
-We conducted time series analysis to estimate the degree of periodicity present in the carbon intensity trace of each region.
-Our analysis yields a periodicity score between 0 and 1, with 0 indicating no period exists and 1 indicating that the time series has exactly the same pattern for that particular period.
+Since generation must match demand, the mix of sources used to meet that time-varying demand should follow similar daily patterns, influencing the resulting carbon-intensity.
+We conducted a time series analysis to estimate the degree of periodicity present in the carbon-intensity trace of each region.
+The degree of periodicity is expressed as a periodicity score between 0 and 1, with 0 indicating no period exists and 1 indicating that the time series has exactly the same pattern for that particular period.
+We calculate the periodicity score using Azure Data Explorer's function \texttt{series\_period\_detect()}~\cite{periods-detect}, which uses a Fast Fourier Transform to detect all periods present in a time-series~\cite{periods-detect-fft} and assigns them a score between 0 and 1.

-Figure \ref{fig:periodicity_score} depicts the detected period within each trace for 40 geographic regions with hyperscale datacenters, along with their periodicity score.
-As shown, 35 out of the 40 regions exhibit a 24 hour period in the carbon intensity variation with a periodicity score of 0.5 or higher.
-Most of these regions also exhibit a weekly period (168 hours period) due to repeating weekday-weekend effects.
-Only two regions, namely Hong Kong and Indonesia, show a period of zero, indicating a high reliance on fossil fuels, with the mix of generation source and the resulting carbon intensity remaining unchanged overtime.
-Overall, the presence of daily periods indicates that carbon intensity values exhibit similar diurnal patterns from one day to the next and are predictable.
-This periodicity and predictability is beneficial for temporal workload shifting methods, which defer work to the future with the expectation of low carbon periods occurring regularly.
+Figure~\ref{fig:periodicity_score} depicts the detected period within each trace for 40 geographic regions with hyperscale datacenters and their periodicity score.
+As shown, 35 of the 40 regions (87\%) exhibit a 24-hour period in the carbon-intensity variation with a periodicity score of 0.5 or higher.
+For example, a 24-hour timeframe in US-WA (Washington) has a periodicity score of 1, indicating that the trace's exact pattern repeats daily, often dictated by human-behavior diurnal patterns.
+Most of these regions also exhibit a weekly cycle (168-hour period), explained by repeating weekday-weekend effects.
+In contrast, only two regions, namely Hong Kong (HK) and Indonesia (ID), exhibit no periodicity, as indicated by a score of 0.
+The absence of periodicity, coupled with their high carbon-intensity profiles (Figure \ref{fig:analysis1}), suggests a significant reliance on fossil-fuel sources and the resulting carbon-intensity remaining unchanged over time.
+Overall, the presence of daily periods indicates that carbon-intensity values exhibit similar diurnal patterns from one day to the next and are predictable.
+This periodicity is advantageous for temporal workload shifting because it offers a level of predictability, enabling the scheduling of workloads to low-carbon periods.